 Many dogs enjoy eating peanut butter.
 It’s often used in dog treats and sometimes the spread is placed inside bones for licking at.
 Actually, it’s best used as a way to provide medicine which is a special case.
 Also, there is no risk of choking or blockage.
 You can read more about peanut butter using the link above.

 Numerous Nuts are a No-No

 Pretty much all types of nuts contain a fairly high amount of fat, which is a problem.
 Further, it is often the case that they’ve been roasted which means they’ll have a good bit of added salt.
 The big picture is that any benefits don’t stand up to all the reasons against feeding them.

-Therefore, it’s best to avoid altogether but which kinds?
+It’s best to avoid altogether.
 Such a list is exhaustive, but here are some of them:

 Pili, Kola, Candle style, Pistacia, Pecans, Almonds, Walnuts, Macadamia, Heart, Queensland, Brazil Nut, Paradise, Mongongo, Juniper Berries, Colocynth, Mamoncillo, Chestnuts, Indian, Water Caltrops, Chufa, Gevuina Avellana, Butternut, Hazelnut, Pine Nuts, Filberts, Para, Jesuit, Cucurbita Ficifolia, Beech, Pinyon, Oak Acorns, Tiger Nuts, Kluwak, Cream Nuts, Chinkapins, Pistachios, Cashews, Indian Beech, Maya, Gingko Nuts, Cobnuts, Sapucia Nuts, Earth Nuts, Ogbono and Sapucaya.